 Ian Hamilton Finlay: Beehives 2009

-The beehives were created in response to the pastoral atmosphere of Jupiter Artland’s landscape, in particular the woodland and wildflower meadow next to the avenue.
+Beehives was created in response to the pastoral atmosphere of Jupiter Artland’s landscape, specifically, the woodland and wildflower meadow where the beehives are now located.

 Ian Hamilton Finlay was an artist, poet, philosopher, gardener and landscape designer.
 He was born in 1925 in the Bahamas.
 He was sent to boarding school in Scotland and continued to live there for the rest of his life.
 He left school at the age of 13 and had a wide variety of jobs from roadman to fisherman to soldier to farm labourer all of which had an influence on his later work.